Adman/school/ai/project/README.md

 ### Mutation

 I implemented 2 types of mutation.
-For each cell in gene, with the probabilities mentioned below, the mutation will occur.
+The mutation occurs at each cell with probabilities mentioned below.
 * invert random bit - **1%**
 * increment the cell by 1 - **0.1%**

 ### Elitarism

 If set to `True`, we take `n` best individuals into next generation.
 Important
-not: they do not mutate afterwards.
+note: individuals do not mutate afterwards.

 ### Fitness